Paks Nuclear Power Plant

-The Paks Nuclear Power Plant (Paksi atomerőmű) is located 5 km from the small town of Paks, central Hungary, 100km southwest of Budapest on the shores of the Danube river.
+The Paks Nuclear Power Plant (Paksi atomerőmű) is located 5 km from the small town of Paks, central Hungary, 100 km southwest of Budapest on the shores of the Danube river.
 It is the first and only operating nuclear power station in Hungary.
-In 2019, its four reactors produced more than 50% of Hungary's electricity production.
+In 2025 its four reactors produced more than 45% of Hungary's electricity production.

+History

+In 1974 construction began on units 1 and 2.
+Unit 1 first provided power to the grid in 1982.